American Airlines business class review

 – The seat

-Seats are angled to one side and offer a lot of personal space – and privacy – and there are lots of well-thought details in terms of storage for personal items that you can use throughout the flight.
+American Airlines business class seats are angled to one side and offer a lot of personal space – and privacy – and there are lots of well-thought details in terms of storage for personal items that you can use throughout the flight.

 On your side, you have the seat controls and panels, which let you adjust your set, connect any devices and where you will also find the Bose earphones with American provides for in-flight use.
 I knew about this and that saved me having to take mine with me – and they were excellent.

 I wasn’t terribly impressed with the American Airlines toiletry kit – the bag itself is OK but nothing I would want to bring home with me, and I couldn’t quite understand the colour scheme of the items inside?
 Red and orange socks?
 Wow.
 I wasn’t familiar with the brand chosen – Red Flower – which is an American organic beauty brand and it included some lotion, lipstick and a face towelette (which I used).
 Additionally, it had a pack of tissues (very handy) and toothbrush and toothpaste.
 Not the best business class amenity set I’ve received, bu

 I must confess I was not expecting to be served a glass of champagne (which was prosecco actually) in a plastic glass when I boarded – it really surprised me as to why this would have been done.
 Once we had taken off, I was offered a pre-lunch meal – and I decided to pick champagne (Castelnau was being served – really not my favourite) just to see what would happen.
 I was surprised to see it being served in a wine stemless glass – and baby, what a pour!
 The glass was quite large and so was the amount of champagne.